Docker Entrypoint vs CMD: What Is the Difference and How to Choose?

 Unlike the CMD

-directive, we can’t override the default command of the ENTRYPOINT
+directive, we can’t override the default ENTRYPOINT

 directive.
 Let’s see this in action by executing the following command: